At 23, I found myself alone, struggling to overcome an eating disorder and crying into my Ben & Jerry’s while listening to sappy love songs –a far cry

 from the glamorous, sex-in-the-city life of an early 20-something that I’d always envisioned.
 When a friend introduced me to a guy on the other side of the country, I decided to take a chance, pursue love and do what few people have the opportunity to do: Reinvent myself.

-Five years later, I’m emotionally stable, pursuing my passions and happily married to the man I moved 3000 miles to be with; but I’ve learned some hard-fought lessons about starting over along the way.
+Six years later, I’m emotionally stable, pursuing my passions, happily married to and raising a son with the man I moved 3000 miles to be with; but I’ve learned some hard-fought lessons about starting over along the way.

 If you’ve ever wanted to hit the redo button on life, you might enjoy some of the stuff I share on this blog.
 It’s raw.
 It’s real.
 It’s sometimes inappropriate, but it’s my life.
 I invite you to laugh at it, learn from it and share your own stories.